Skip to main content

 CommonJS

-TOML files can also be required in CommonJS:
+You can also require TOML files in CommonJS:

 https://mintcdn.com/bun-1dd33a4e/JUhaF6Mf68z_zHyy/icons/typescript.svg?fit=max&auto=format&n=JUhaF6Mf68z_zHyy&q=85&s=7ac549adaea8d5487d8fbd58cc3ea35bapp.ts